-For the best results, lymphatic massage is recommended for all liposuction patients.
-These can be performed with drains in.
-After liposuction, the lymphatic system becomes overwhelmed resulting in increased swelling and discomfort.
+For the best results, lymphatic massage is recommended for liposuction areas only (NOT fat transfer areas).
+You can get lymphatic massage with drains in.
+After liposuction, the lymphatic system can become overwhelmed resulting in increased swelling and discomfort.
 Manual lymphatic massage gently "wakes up" the lymph nodes, resulting in decreased swelling and faster healing.

 You should start lymphatic massage 2-3 days post-op and schedule a minimum of 6 sessions.
 You may have 1-2 lymphatic massage sessions per week.
-We have handouts for local companies we trust and recommend in your black folder.
+We have handouts for companies we trust and recommend in your black folder.
+DO NOT MASSAGE YOUR BUTTOCKS.
+This will shift or kill the newly transferred fat cells, damaging your result.